Zetrix-Chain/zetrix-development-tool/README.md

 # Zetrix Development Tool
 A Zetrix development environment for professionals.
-It facilitates performing frequent tasks, such as compiling smart contract and scripts for deployment and testing.
+It facilitates performing frequent tasks, such as smart contract deployment and testing.

 ## Docs & Useful Links